Strategies and Guidelines

 Greening our Future - Frankston City's Environment Strategy

-Council's 10-year municipal-wide Environment Strategy which provides a framework for Council and community actions in protecting the natural environment and using resources in a sustainable manner.
+Council's ten-year municipal-wide Environment Strategy was adopted in 2014 and provides a framework for Council and community actions in protecting the natural environment and using resources in a sustainable manner.

 Integrated Water Action Plan

-The Integrated Water Action Plan 2016-2026 was adopted by Council in June 2016 to enhance Council’s strategic and practical approach to integrated and sustainable water management.
-It focuses on actions that Council can deliver to achieve integrated water management outcomes for the municipality over the next 10 years.
+The Integrated Water Action Plan (2016-2026) was adopted by Council in June 2016 to enhance Council’s strategic and practical approach to integrated and sustainable water management.
+This ten-year plan outlines actions that Council can deliver to achieve integrated water management outcomes for the municipality.

-The Street Tree Management Policy was developed to provide a framework for making structured, consistent and environmentally sound management decisions for all Council-owned or managed street and roadside trees.
+Council’s Urban Forest Policy provides a framework for making structured, consistent and environmentally sound decisions for all trees within the municipality’s urban forest.

-A municipal-wide assessment of native vegetation on areas of land greater than .5 hectare.
-This data will form the basis of the Environmentally Sensitive Overlays in the Frankston Planning Scheme.
+The Vegetation Study is a municipal-wide assessment of native vegetation on areas of land greater than 0.5 hectares.
+This data forms the basis of the Environmentally Sensitive Overlays in the Frankston Planning Scheme.

 Waste Minimisation and Management Plan

-The 5-year Waste Minimisation and Management Plan guides Frankston City Council towards best practice in waste minimisation, management and recycling services.
-The Plan includes key actions, targets and initiatives to support our local community in reducing costs, enhancing resource recovery and reducing waste to landfill.
+Council’s five-year Waste Minimisation and Management Plan (2015-2020) concluded in 2020.
+The Plan included key actions, targets and initiatives to support our community in reducing costs, enhancing resource recovery and reducing waste to landfill.
 A new waste plan is expected to be developed in 2021.

 In September 2019, Council adopted its Waste Wise Events Policy, ensuring that waste is minimised and effectively managed at Council events, as well as at events that are held on Council managed land.